Responsibility for the Holocaust: Romania

 Assimilation was common for Jews in Romania, where some 757,000 of them lived but not necessarily in total peace there.
 Following the First World War, attacks against Jews intensified, as many Jews were stripped of citizenship.
 According to historian Lucy Dawidowicz, economic discrimination as well as violent antisemitism was present in Romania concomitant with Germany.
 Similar to Germany, Jews were forbidden full participation in Romanian society and culture, and under Antonescu the Romanianization of Jewish property was carried out, Jews were forbidden gainful employment, made to work as forced laborers, and a process of ghettoization and deportation was begun.
-Leading figures in Romania's antisemitic movement included the economics professor, Alexander Cuza, who founded the Fascist League of National Christian Defense, an organization that begat the notorious Iron Guard under Corneliu Zelea Codreanu.
-Cuza wanted to expel all Jews out of Romania; poet Octavian Coga wished to send them to Madagascar.
-The fascist Alexandru Razmerita advocated imprisoning the Jews in concentration camps and working them to death, while a Romanian Orthodox priest suggested drowning them all in the Black Sea.
+Leading figures in Romania's antisemitic movement included the economics professor, A. C. Cuza, who founded the fascist League of National Christian Defense, an organization that begat the notorious Iron Guard under Corneliu Zelea Codreanu.
+Cuza wanted to expel all Jews out of Romania; poet Octavian Goga wished to send them to Madagascar.
+The antisemite Alexandru Resmeriță advocated imprisoning the Jews in concentration camps and working them to death, while a Romanian Orthodox priest suggested drowning them all in the Black Sea.
 Copying the Nazis, the Romanian government enacted its version of the Nuremberg Laws in 1936.
 Iron Guard leader Codreanu once exclaimed that he was in favor of "eliminating the Jews completely, totally and without exception."

 The Romanian Antonescu regime was responsible for the deaths of approximately 380,000 Jews according to historian Yehuda Bauer.
 An official declaration by the Romanian government that denied the existence of the Holocaust within the country's borders during World War II led in 2003 to the creation of the International Commission on the Holocaust in Romania.
 The official report of the Commission released jointly with the Romanian government concluded: